Dynatrace/openkit-java/README.md

 In this part the concepts used throughout OpenKit are explained.
 A short sample how to use OpenKit is also provided.
 For detailed code samples have a look into [example.md](docs/example.md).

+### DynatraceOpenKitBuilder / AppMonOpenKitBuilder
+A `DynatraceOpenKitBuilder`/`AppMonOpenKitBuilder` instance is responsible for setting application relevant information, e.g. the application's version and device specific information, and to create an `OpenKit` instance.

 ### OpenKit

-An `OpenKit` instance is responsible for getting and setting application relevant information, e.g. the application's version and device specific information.
-Furthermore the `OpenKit` is responsible for creating user sessions (see `Session`).
+The OpenKit is responsible for creating user sessions (see Session).

 Although it would be possible to have multiple `OpenKit` instances connected to the same endpoint (Dynatrace/AppMon) within one process, there should be one unique instance. `OpenKit` is designed to be thread safe and therefore the instance can be shared among threads.

 On application shutdown, `shutdown()` needs to be called on the OpenKit instance.

-### Device

-A `Device` instance, which can be retrieved from an `OpenKit` instance, contains methods for setting device specific information.
-It's not mandatory for the application developer to provide this information, reasonable default values exist.
-However when the application is run on multiple different devices it might be quite handy to know details about the used device (e.g device identifier, device manufacturer, operating system).

 ### Session